flotiq/flotiq-docs/docs/Flotiq-Mobile-Expo/overview.md

 ![](images/metro.png){: .border}

-To run the app on the real device you have to have the Expo Go app installed ([Android app](https://play.google.com/store/apps/details?id=host.exp.exponent), [iOS app](https://apps.apple.com/us/app/expo-go/id982107779)).
+To run the app on the real device, you have to have the Expo Go app installed ([Android app](https://play.google.com/store/apps/details?id=host.exp.exponent), [iOS app](https://apps.apple.com/us/app/expo-go/id982107779)).

-When you open the Expo Go app you have to scan the QR code presented on the [http://localhost:19002](http://localhost:19002/) page.
+When you open the Expo Go app, you have to scan the QR code presented on the [http://localhost:19002](http://localhost:19002/) page.

 !!! note
-For more development tips check the projects [GitHub repository](https://github.com/flotiq/flotiq-mobile-demo).
+    For more development tips, check the projects [GitHub repository](https://github.com/flotiq/flotiq-mobile-demo).

 ### Create your own products showcase mobile app